rishabh-panda/Summer-Research-Int-2021/README.md

-## This repository contains the details about the project work and study materials that we had used during my Summer Research Internship at IIT Kharagpur:
+## This repository contains the details about the project work and study materials that we had used during the Summer Research Internship at IIT Kharagpur:

 Kampes, B.M., _"Radar Interferometry - The Persistent Scatterer Technique"_, published by Springer, 2006.